A Common Mistake: Failure to Properly Test the Well Water Chemistry

 Nitrate forms when nitrogen from fertilizers, animal wastes, septic systems, municipal sewage sludge, decaying plants, and other sources combines with oxygenated water.
 In infants under six months of age, nitrate exposure can cause a serious condition called methemoglobinemia or “blue-baby syndrome.”
 Infants with this condition need immediate medical care because it can lead to coma and death.

 Test for nitrate if a pregnant woman or infant will be drinking the water.
 Everyone should have their water tested for nitrate at least once.
-If you live in an area within ¼ mile of a corn, soybean or vegetable field, you should test your water for nitrate regularly.
+If you live within ¼ mile of a corn, soybean, or vegetable field, you should test your water for nitrates regularly.

-Well owners should also test for nitrate regularly if their well is located near an area where fertilizers are manufactured or handled, or an animal feedlot or manure-storage area.
+Well owners should also test for nitrates regularly if their well is located near an area where fertilizers are manufactured or handled, or an animal feedlot or manure storage area.

 Solvents, Gas, and Oil

-Wells that are located within ¼ mile of an active or abandoned gasoline station, home or farm fuel tank or bulk storage tank has about a 25% chance of being contaminated and should be tested at least once for PVOCs (VOCs from petroleum products).
+Wells located within ¼ mile of an active or abandoned gasoline station, home or farm fuel tank, or bulk storage tank have approximately a 25% chance of being contaminated and should be tested at least once for PVOCs (VOCs from petroleum products).

 Paint Thinners, Dry Cleaning, and Industrial Chemicals

-Because solvents, gasoline and fuel oil are common in our environment, all owners of private wells should consider having their water tested for VOCs at least once.
+Since solvents, gasoline, and fuel oil are commonly found in our environment, all owners of private wells should consider having their water tested for VOCs at least once.

 Pesticides and Herbicides